Reputation Management and Restraining Orders

 If you have a restraining order against someone, make sure it is clear to the courts and the offender that social media is to be included as well.
 Case in point, a Tennessee woman tested the limits of the Internet and found herself potentially facing up to a year in jail.
 If someone, such as an ex-spouse, is contacting your child via social media this is something that can also be considered a violation.

-While the concept of an online “100-yards” may seem new, the intent of restraining orders is to typically present harassment or threats of any kind.
+While the concept of an online “100-yards” may seem new, the intent of restraining orders is to typically present harassment, online blackmail, or other threats of any kind.
 You could easily present your case by printing out screenshots of the Facebook postings in question and bring them to the judge.

 As always, understand when the situation is out of your hands.
 After the courts place a restraining or protective order on your harasser, the team at Reputation911 can make sure they are deterred from contacting you online as well.